fluxusfrequency/blog/integrating-react-with-backbone.md

 module.exports = UsersView;
 ```

-That's it.
-It's just boilerplate.
-In fact, pretty much all of our Backbone views will look as simple as this.
-Just a simple extension of `BaseView` that defines a `component()` method.
-That method "news up" a React component and returns it to the `render()` method in the `BaseView`, which in turn is called by the `mainView`'s `pageRender()` method.
+That's it, mostly just boilerplate.
+In fact, pretty much all of our Backbone views will look like this.
+A simple extension of `BaseView` that defines a `component()` method.
+That method instantiates a React component and returns it to the `render()` method in the `BaseView`, which in turn is called by the `mainView`'s `pageRender()` method.

 #### React Component

-Now, let's dig into the meat of this screen: the `UserScreen` component.
-It should live at `screens/users/show/component.js`.
-We'll imagine that we can increment a simple `likes` attribute on this user, by clicking a button, and see how we could write this component to do that.
+Now, let's dig into the meat of user show screen: the `UserScreen` component.
+It will live at `screens/users/show/component.js`.

+We'll imagine that we can "like" users.
+We want to be able to increment a user's `likes` attribute by clicking a button.
+Here's how we'd write this component to handle that behavior.

 ```jsx
 /** @jsx React.DOM */